 Toot Your Own Horn

 Don’t be afraid to share the value you have to bring to the organization —this is the time when it’s important to do just that.
-Tooting your own horn doesn’t mean you’re bragging, it’s sharing relevant information that can be backed up by success stories to help the decision maker.
+Tooting your own horn doesn’t mean you’re bragging.
+It’s sharing relevant information that success stories can back up to help the decision-maker.

 Learn more about Candace Alstad-Davies by reviewing this about me page.

 Need some writing help making a stellar executive cover letter, resume, or CV curriculum vitae?
 Take the time to review and order one of our resume packages or individual services.

 Have questions?
 Please connect by sending an email to Candace or call toll-free at 1 877 738-8052.
 I would enjoy chatting with you about any of your executive search needs.